avalon60/OraTAPI/README.md

 In the preferred wheel/PyPI model, the command-line tools are installed as console scripts into the Python environment.
 There are two tools that you will need to work with most often, `conn_mgr` and `ora_tapi`.
 The latter of these will be used more frequently.

-In respect of the `conn_mgr` tool (see [Connection Manager](#connection-manager)), this is used to securely store database connections (credentials and DSNs).
-Such connections are named and can be used in conjunction with the `-c/--conn_name` option of the `ora_tapi` command.
+In respect of the `conn_mgr` tool (see [Connection Manager](#connection-manager)), this is used to securely store database connections (authentication settings, credentials where applicable, and DSNs).
+Such connections are named and can be used in conjunction with the
+`-c/--conn_name` option of the `ora_tapi` command.
 This is a secure alternative to specifying the `-u/--db_username`, `-p/--db_password` and `-d/--dsn` options.